 To do this, complete a Mid-year Petition to add or waive the insurance for self or dependent (petitions are available at studenthealth.uchicago.edu) and submit the petition and proof of the triggering event (birth, marriage, etc.) to:

 Chicago, IL 60637

-Coverage for Spouses/Registered Partners/Children: Enrollment for family members is not automatic.
+Dependent Children and married spouses or registered same-sex domestic partners are eligible to be insured under the University Student Health Insurance Plan (U-SHIP) for an additional charge.
+Enrollment for family members is not automatic and must be done each year.
 You must tell the Insurance Coordinator in the On-Campus Student Insurance Office, located in the Administration Building, Room 231-232.
 You will need to provide the Insurance Coordinator with proof of marriage, domestic partnership, birth certificates, adoption papers, etc., to begin enrollment.

 - Hospital (5758 South Maryland -1st floor – 773-834-7002)

 - Katsaros (1521 East 53rd Street – 773-288-8700)

 - CVS Pharmacy (1228 East 53rd Street – 773-643-1395)

 - Walgreens (1554 East 55th Street – 773-667-1177)